-The Development team raises $50M-$100M annually in funds from individuals and foundations and serves as relationship managers for donors of all levels to catalyze the resources needed for Conservation International to harness nature’s ability to mitigate climate change, to bring ocean conservation to scale globally, to demonstrate sustainability for nature and people in priority landscapes and seascapes, and to accelerate innovation in science and finance for conservation.
+The Development Coordinator plays a critical role in the smooth and effective functioning of the Development Division at Conservation International, which is responsible for raising funds from private individuals and foundations.
+The Development team raises $50M-$100M annually and serves as relationship managers for donors of all levels to catalyze the resources needed for Conservation International to harness nature’s ability to mitigate climate change, bring ocean conservation to scale globally, demonstrate sustainability for nature and people in priority landscapes and seascapes, and to accelerate innovation in science and finance for conservation.

 Other duties as assigned by supervisor.

 - The position is based in CI’s Global Support Center in Arlington, Virginia, and is classified as a hybrid position, meaning that the position is expected to work out of the office on average two days per week, and remotely on average three days per week.

 - Typical office environment.

 - Flexibility in work schedule to accommodate time differences with staff based in different locations may be necessary.